Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Conclusion

 In our results, we find that the GVP approach is capable of converging to the correct stationary point in excited states of LiH, ozone, and MgO in which root flipping is present.
 Its tighter convergence than uncoupled two-step methods produces energies in LiH that are significantly closer to FCI, and its root-targeting capabilities allow it to match the efficacy of the recently developed W$\Gamma$ method in a nearly degenerate pair of states in ozone.
 In MgO, it was not previously possible to find the correct stationary points for three excited singlet states in the symmetric representation of the computational point group.
 With the addition of the GVP approach, all three of these missing stationary points have been found.

 Looking forward, there are a number of promising directions worth pursuing.
 First, this study limited itself to using quasi-Newton optimization of the GVP objective function, which is illuminating but almost certainly not the most efficient approach given the historical dominance of the Davidson algorithm when dealing with CI coefficients.
 Methods that combine the flexibility and reliability of GVP minimization with the efficiency of Krylov subspace eigensolvers are thus a priority for future method development.
+If sticking with a quasi-Newton approach, directions to consider for improving optimization efficiency include correcting the L-BFGS gradient history when shifting the orbital reference throughout the optimization, as well as delving into approximate initial Hessians that retain more of the CI-orbital coupling.
 Second, CASSCF energetics are rarely quantitative due to a lack of treatment of weak correlation effects.
 With the GVP approach able to provide excited state stationary points in a wider range of cases than was previously possible, it will be interesting to perform more extensive tests on what benefits this can offer to post-CASSCF weak correlation methods.
 Whatever these directions uncover, it is becoming increasingly clear that it is possible and often desirable to achieve fully excited-state-specific quantum chemistry in a wide variety of single-reference and multi-reference methods.